samisultan/First-Person-Advantage-in-Tak/README.md

 Place openings.py in a suitable directory

-Install takrating from https://github.com/NoHatCoder/takrating (follow the directions given there) and place the folder 'takrating' subfolder.
+Install takrating from https://github.com/NoHatCoder/takrating (follow the directions given there) and place the folder 'takrating' in your directory.

 Run openings.py